Fingerprint wrapping paper

 - Shallow trays for the paint

-Decide on the size of the wrapping required.
+- Decide on the size of the wrapping paper required.

-Children can dip fingers/hands into the paint, making print marks onto the paper.
+- Children can dip fingers and hands into the paint, making print marks onto the paper.

 - Use sponges or potatoes cut into shapes or cutters for a special festival or celebration paper.